RiceComp215-Staff/RiceChecks/README.md

   release a Gradle plugin for it.
 Students don't have to learn or understand Gradle to use `RiceChecks`.
 IntelliJ provides a "Gradle" tab on which students can click on the tasks they wish to run.

+- **Can you build a Gradle plugin so I don't need all this custom code in the `build.gradle` file?**
+  You're welcome to have a go at it and submit a PR.
+I'm concerned about how to write such a thing in a general-purpose way, given all the different ways that different projects will configure Gradle.
+The autograder, running as a completely separate process, is going to be a bit more robust since it's just reading files out of the `build` directory.

 - **Why do you write out the grading policy to a YAML file?
 Why not just re-read the annotations every time?** Let's say you want to have "secret" unit